georgie-z/web_voyager_project/README.md

 - These technologies help the AI agent process user requests, track its state, and make sequential decisions while browsing.

 2. GPT-4V (Multi-Modal Model for Vision and Text)
-- The agent leverages GPT-4V, a vision-enabled AI model that can analyze web page screenshots.
+- The agent leverages GPT-4V, a vision-enabled AI model that can analyse web page screenshots.
 - This allows the AI to “see” web elements and interact with them intelligently (e.g., clicking buttons, scroll, type, etc).
 - It ensures the AI can navigate dynamic web pages without relying on pre-defined HTML structures.